 A face to face survey was carried out to local smallholder.
 A total of 37 villages from the municipalities of Teapa and Tacotalpa were taken into account in the study.
 Survey was applied in the second half of the 2019, in the state of Tabasco.
 The sample size (76) was determined according to the statistical tools by the University of Granada [4].
 Population was representative for the total of cocoa producers (316), at 99% level of confidence and 12% margin of error.
 Sample was distributed proportionally according to the total number of cocoa producers by locality.
 The sections were addressed to the sociodemographic profile of the producers, characterization of the family production unit and characterization of the crop.
-Descriptive statistics were make using the 'Microsoft Excel 2016®' spreadsheet.
+Descriptive statistics were make using the "Microsoft Excel 2016®" spreadsheet.

-Corresponding author: Carolina Hernández-Hernández, Ph.D.; research areas/interest: rural development, fruits postharvest management, food quality.
+Corresponding author: Carolina Hernández Hernández, Ph.D., Lecturer; research area/interest: food science and technology, agriculture, phytochemistry.
 E-mail: hernandez.carolina@inifap.gob.mx.